CarylThom/milestone-project-1/README.md

 * All Images were found on [www.unsplash.com]

 * The images used were by the photographers:
-                * Sven Mieke – Hero image.
+                .
+Sven Mieke: Heading background image.
-                * Risen Wang – Join section image.
+                .
+Risen Wang: Join section background image.
-                * Zachary Kadolph – Form image.
+                .
+Zachary Kadolph: Form image.

 ## Bugs and Issues

-* With hardly any previous experience of coding in practice, and having never used GitHub or Bootstrap before, this first milestone did prove a challenge.
-After many hours of work the biggest issues were still the linking of files within GitHub, responsive design on mobile and tablet.
+* With hardly any previous experience of coding in practice, and having never used GitHub or Bootstrap (or any of the other software and websites involved), this first milestone did prove a challenge.
+After many hours of work the biggest issues were still the linking of files within GitHub, and also the responsive design on mobile and tablet.
 Hopefully the frequent use of GitHub and further experimentation with code will make these issues much easier to resolve in future.